-Personal information submitted during the application process, will be made available to triagency personnel for the purposes of future program design and delivery, results measurement and reporting.
+Personal information submitted during the application process, will be made available to tri-agency personnel for the purposes of future program design and delivery, results measurement and reporting.
 This includes, but not limited to, information provided through applicant CVs, the Equity, Diversity and Inclusion Self-identification Questionnaire and other application documents required by this program.

-For more information about the Equity, Diversity and Inclusion Self-Identification Questionnaire, please refer to the Frequently Asked Questions.
+For further information about the Equity, Diversity and Inclusion Self-Identification Questionnaire and the use of personal information, see the Equity, Diversity and Inclusion Self-Identification questions.